webdataset/tarp/README.md

 ```

 Create a dataset for images stored in directories whose names represent class labels,
-creates shards consisting of 1000 images each, and uploads them to Google cloud:
+creates shards consisting of 1000 images each, and upload them to Google cloud:

 ```Bash
 for classdir in *; do